On Saturday (1 August) the BBC introduced a new concessionary TV licence scheme for people aged 75 and over, if they receive Pension Credit.

 This Insight explores the relationship between Pension Credit and free TV licences.
 In the absence of local data, we have created the interactive dashboard below, using benefit claimant data to estimate the number of households affected.

-How many people claim Pension Credit?
+How many over 75s claim Pension Credit?

-These figures are based on existing levels of Pension Credit take-up.
+These figures are based on current Pension Credit take-up.
 The BBC also estimated that if all entitled pensioners in the 75-and-over age group claimed the benefit, then “over 1.5 million households could potentially be eligible for a concession.”
 Even if take-up were at this upper end of the scale, this would still mean around three million households (two-thirds of existing beneficiaries) would lose their free TV licences.

-These statistics set out the number of WFP-recipient households in each constituency and local authority which contain someone aged 75 or over.
-Given the (presently) universal coverage of WFP and free TV licences in this age group, the WFP caseload can be assumed to closely approximate the number of free TV licence beneficiaries.
+These statistics set out the number of households receiving WFP in each constituency and local authority, which contain someone aged 75 or over.
+Given the universal coverage of WFP, its caseload can be assumed to closely approximate the number of free TV licence beneficiaries under the previous scheme.

-We can use WFP statistics alongside DWP data on the number of Pension Credit claimants to estimate how many people will be affected when free TV licence provision is linked to receipts of Pension Credit.
+We can use WFP statistics alongside DWP data on the number of Pension Credit claimants to estimate how many people will be affected when free TV licence provision is linked to recipients of Pension Credit.

-- WFP households in the winter of 2017-18 containing someone aged 75 or over, and
+- WFP households in the winter of 2018-19 containing someone aged 75 or over, and

-- Pension Credit claims in May 2018 where the lead claimant is aged 75 or over.
+- Pension Credit claims in November 2019 where the lead claimant is aged 75 or over.